 Orthotics are recommended for the following reasons:

-- Flat feet: Orthotics will prevent your kids’ feet from collapsing and allow him or her to walk and run straighter.
+✅ Flat feet: Orthotics will prevent your kids’ feet from collapsing and allow your child to walk and run straighter.

 Please don’t ignore your kids’ feet and leg pain.
 Keeping your kids’ feet healthy is essential for the health of the whole body, and they are regarded as the foundation that holds the entire body.

-The problem of foot pain is how it is much harder to diagnose in kids as they may not necessarily know how to express the pain they are feeling on their feet.
-It is left for the parents to recognize discomfort in their kids and detect what is the cause of the pain.
+The problem of foot pain is how it is much harder to diagnose in kids as they may not necessarily know how to express the pain they are feeling.
+It is left to the parents to recognize discomfort in their kids and detect what is the cause of the pain.

 In some countries, kid’s shoes are not categorized as fashion; rather they are placed in the health categories.
 This categorization is because; medical practitioners acknowledged that it is important that kids have the right kind of shoes that will ensure their healthy growth, posture and proper bone structure development.

-Does your child has flat feet?
-Have you tried a particular shoe style that you will recommend?
-Please share your thoughts and experiences below so other parents can benefit from them!
+Do you have a child with flat feet?
+Have you found a particular shoe style that has worked well in improving your child’s posture and reducing or fully eliminating your child’s foot pain?
+Please share your findings below so other parents can benefit from your experiences.